razshare/sveltekit-sse/README.md

 ## FAQ

 - How can I produce data from third party sources?\
-  This library doesn't provide an direct answer to that question, but the road to an answer is short.\
+  This library doesn't provide a direct answer to that question, but the road to an answer is short.\
   You will have to identify users using sessions (or some equivalent mechanism, for example actual database-backed accounts) and map them to references of their respective emitters.\
   For example using a global map
   ```js